sumaiyaafridi/KiboSam/README.md

 # Covid Tweet Cleaning
 A Ministry of Planning is trying to understand the sentiments of people about Covid19.
 To achive this Twitter a social network platform is used to obtain the data in form of tweets.
-Tweets are consist of useful information but as well unnecessary data which can cause poor sentiment prediction.
+Tweets are consist of useful information but as well as unnecessary data which can cause poor sentiment prediction of models.
 Regular expressions can be used here to perform text search and text replace operations.

 # Your Task